 Then it was time to start a movie.
 I opted for 22 Jump Street, which I enjoyed.
 I liked how it was self-aware of all of the usual sequel tropes.
 The screen swung out and filled the entire space to the left of the storage area.
 It was a massive screen for the space, and the picture quality was great as well.

 Once we were at altitude, full cabin service began.
-Here are the menus from the flight from Frankfurt to Hong Kong:
+Here are the Cathay Pacific first class menus from the flight from Frankfurt to Hong Kong:

 I started with some caviar and more champagne.
 Like with the Krug, it was my first time having caviar.
 I have to say, I can see why some people are willing to pay a lot for it.
 I probably could have had about 10 tins of it.